beweonline/moesspruino/README.md

 ```console
 killall -9 moeXpruino64.bin
 ```
+if running a vbox linux guest in windows, first make sure the ESP8266 is registered on a COM port less than 4 (because virtual box may loop through only ports 0 to 3). to set go to device manager > ports > cp210x > port settings > advanced > COM port number
-if running a vbox linux guest in windows, forward host com ports as [host devices](https://docs.oracle.com/en/virtualization/virtualbox/6.0/user/serialports.html) and note that tty is zero based
+then forward host com ports as [host devices](https://docs.oracle.com/en/virtualization/virtualbox/6.0/user/serialports.html) and note that in linux tty is zero based
 `com1 == ttyS0 | com2 == ttyS1 etc.`

 firmware for ESP8266 (win)
 --------------------------
-the `flash` directory contains a `regFLASH.bat` to flash any ESP8266 board automatically
-with the included espruino firmware by checking the windows registry for Silab devices on COM ports
+the `flash` directory contains a `regFLASH.bat` to flash any ESP8266 board automatically with the included espruino firmware by checking the windows registry for Silab devices on COM ports. if that fails, you may want to try `baudFLASH.bat` to chose the device by it's baud rate of 115200.

 SililconLabs usb driver (win)
 -----------------------------